4 Free Project Scope Statement Templates to Save You Time

 Project scope is the work that’s necessary to complete a project, including project boundaries, deliverables, and objectives.
 Often, project scope is tracked via a visualization, like a Gantt chart.

 A project scope statement is a document that lays out the details of the project scope.
 It’s set up to make sure teams and stakeholders are all on the same page and all understand the boundaries of a project and what it will achieve.
-It’s a document designed to guide all decisions in a project and can help your team avoid issues like scope creep (when you end up working on tasks outside of the original scope of your project).

 The project scope statement isn’t just a record of your project plan.
 It can be used throughout the life of the project to ensure clarity, alignment, and control, including: